top of page

 Does your college handle food restrictions as you expected when you decided to attend?

-Mostly not what I expected
+Totally yes, was what I expected

 Have you had a reation from eating in your dining hall?